Skip to content

 • Disposable worktrees - each run happens in its own detached worktree under ~/.no-mistakes/worktrees/.
 The daemon can safely modify files, run tests, and commit fixes without touching your working directory.

-• Fixed pipeline - the step order is opinionated and not configurable: rebase → review → test → document → lint → push → pr → ci.
-What you can configure is the commands each step runs and how many auto-fix attempts are allowed.
+• Fixed pipeline - the step order is opinionated and not configurable: intent → rebase → review → test → document → lint → push → pr → ci.
+What you can configure is the commands each step runs, how many auto-fix attempts are allowed, and whether transcript-based intent extraction is used when intent is not supplied directly.

 Why it is built this way